 In our video, you can hear from two CF psychologists about managing uncertainty and assessing risk.

-We know that everyone with CF is different – if you don’t feel your child will be safe to return to school (either because they have CF, or because someone else in the household does), please do seek specialist advice from your CF team.
+We know that everyone with CF is different – if you don’t feel it is safe for your child to attend school attend (either because they have CF, or because someone else in the household does), please do seek specialist advice from your CF team.